CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ### success and failure
 Both objects have the same structure. `topic` defines which topic the dialogue will switch to. `opinion` is optional, if given it defines how the opinion of the NPC will change.
 The given values are *added* to the opinion of the NPC, they are all optional and default to 0. `effect` is a function that is executed after choosing the the response, see below.

+The opinion of the NPC affects several aspects of the interaction with NPCs:
+- Higher trust makes it easier to lie and persuade, and it usually a good thing.
+- Higher fear makes it easier to intimidate, but the NPC may flee from you (and will not talk to you).
+- Higher value makes it easier to persuade them and to give them orders, it's a kind of a friendship indicator.
+- High anger value (about 20 points more than fear, but this also depends on the NPCs personality) makes the NPC hostile and is usually a bad thing.
+The combination of fear and trust decide together with the personality of the NPC the initial talk topic ("TALK_MUG", "TALK_STRANGER_AGGRESSIVE", "TALK_STRANGER_SCARED", "TALK_STRANGER_WARY", "TALK_STRANGER_FRIENDLY" or "TALK_STRANGER_NEUTRAL").

+For the actual usage of that data, search the source code for "op_of_u".

 The `failure` object is used if the trial fails, the `success` object is used otherwise.